A second seismic shift: Munich Re under National Socialism (1933–1945)

 The National Socialists call upon companies in the financial sector in particular to dismiss Jewish employees.
 In 1933, Munich Re has only one Jewish staff member, and she retires in March 1937 under circumstances that are not clear.
 Two other staff members are regarded as “Jewish Mischlinge” according to the Nuremberg Laws of 1935, but are not dismissed.

 1934 – Cooperation with the German Labour Front (DAF)

 In May 1933, free trade unions are banned in Germany and replaced by the German Labour Front (Deutsche Arbeitsfront – DAF).
 Munich Re acquires the goodwill of DAF by providing support for its staff, and reaps the rewards of this in its business.
 For example, in 1934 the DAF’s life insurer Volksfürsorge ceded Munich Re an 80% share of its reinsurance business.

 1934/1935 – Kurt Schmitt returns to Allianz

 Kurt Schmitt maintains good relations with the Nazi leadership.
 He has been a friend of Hermann Göring since 1930 and in 1933 accepts Reichsführer-SS Heinrich Himmler’s offer to join the SS with the honorary title and rank of Oberführer.
 In 1934, Schmitt asks to be relieved from his position as Reich Minister of Economics.
-He returns to Allianz in 1935 as Chairman of its Supervisory Board and also receives a seat on Munich Re’s Supervisory Board.
+He returns to Allianz in 1935 as Chair of its Supervisory Board and also receives a seat on Munich Re’s Supervisory Board.

 1935 – Largest reinsurer again